They are a staple in our Moroccan Pastry repertoire.

 cut strips, take two strips at a time (just as for cigars), place your filling in one corner of the oiled strip, and roll the strip, at an angle with each turn, all the way up.
 You will get perfect little triangles.

-Bake the fillo pastries for about 35 minutes, or until golden brown and very crisp.
+Bake the fillo pastries for about 30 minutes, or until just golden brown and very crisp.
+Do not overbake or the filling will harden.

 Immediately pour the honey slowly and evenly over the hot fillo pastries.